stickhero23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 15-countthatword script counts words with bin in the file The **16-whatsnext** script finds lines with root and prints 3 lines agfter them 17-hidethisword script prints lines without bin pattern
+The 15-countthatword script counts words with bin in the file The **16-whatsnext** script finds lines with root and prints 3 lines agfter them 17-hidethisword script prints lines without bin pattern This 18-letteronly script displays lines that start with a letter